autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 thumbnail_caption: "GLITCHLETTE warms up between takes on the freezing beach in February."
 ---

-This is how my creative director Jaz and I shot the album cover for the latest GLITCHLETTE EP [EVERY RAT WANTS TO CRAWL IN YOUR MOUTH AND CLEAN YOUR TEETH!](/music) and how we accidentally risked our lives to get it.
-I swear to Björk this is a true story.
+<center>This is how my creative director Jaz and I shot the album cover for the latest GLITCHLETTE EP <a href="/glitchlette.bandcamp.com">EVERY RAT WANTS TO CRAWL IN YOUR MOUTH AND CLEAN YOUR TEETH!</a> and how we accidentally risked our lives to get it. <b>I swear to Björk this is a true story.</b> </center>

 ## Dear David Lynch, I Get It Now